ezsystems/TweetFieldTypeBundle/docs/implement_the_tweet_value_class.md

 - public properties: used to store the actual data
 - an implementation of the `__toString()` method: required by the Value interface it inherits from

 By default, the constructor from `FieldType\Value` will be used.
 It allows you to pass a hash of property/value pairs.
 You can override it as well if you want.
+In this example, we will do that to allow passing only string with the URL as an argument.

 The Tweet Field Type is going to store 3 elements: